clearlinux/cloud-native-setup/metrics/README.md

 * Docker (only for report generation).

 The steps to execute a run of the scaling framework are listed below, which need to be executed on the master node of a Kubernetes cluster to avoid network issues:
-1. Clone `cloud-native-setup` repository into a preferred directory and change directory upto `cloud-native-setup/metrics`:
+1. Clone `cloud-native-setup` repository into a preferred directory and change directory up to `cloud-native-setup/metrics`:
    ```sh
    $ git clone https://github.com/clearlinux/cloud-native-setup.git
    $ cd cloud-native-setup/metrics